noel-vega/deployment-agent/README.md

 Hubble is a **complete platform** for self-hosted Docker infrastructure.
 It provides:

-### Infrastructure as Code
+### Declarative Infrastructure (v2.0)
+- All services defined in `docker-compose.yml`
-- Automatically creates a shared `hubble` Docker network
+- Shared `hubble` Docker network
-- Auto-provisions Docker Registry for private image storage
+- Docker Registry for private image storage
-- Optionally provisions Traefik reverse proxy
+- Traefik reverse proxy with automatic HTTPS
-- All managed services are labeled with `com.hubble.managed=true`
+- All managed services labeled with `com.hubble.managed=true`

 ### Built-in Registry
 - Private Docker registry at `registry.yourdomain.com`